mattyhall/North-South-Divide/README.md

 A program to calculate where the North-South divide is based on various data.
 Made for YRS2013

 #Dependencies
-The only dependency, other than Python, is Flask.
+The only dependencies, other than Python, are Flask and Postcodes.
 To install do

     pip install flask
+    pip install postcodes

 #Code and Directory Structure